This article contains affiliate links. This article was first published on Dec 20, 2015 and updated in October 2018

 As soon as a new hotel opens up, I check it out to expand this list of the best luxury hotels with refined recommendations.
 Only the best hotels in Singapore make the cut so don’t expect all the luxury hotels to be here, this is a selection of the best.

-So stay tuned as this Luxury hotel list is only ever going to expand and I promise to always keep it updated.
+So stay tuned as this luxury hotel list is only ever going to expand and I promise to always keep it updated.
 And as always, if you are unsure which hotel to choose or whether the one you are thinking about has what you need, leave a comment at the bottom (I read and respond to them all) or send me an email via the contact form.
+Here’s an article I wrote about the best rooftop hotel pools in Singapore if you want to filter the list.

 - Summary of the best luxury hotels in Singapore